NHS proposals July 2017: have your sayShow sub-pages

-Bristol, North Somerset and South Gloucestershire CCGs are proposing to introduce a policy to make fertility treatments available to women between the ages of 30 and 35 (from 30th birthday to 35th birthday).
-The CCGs will consider making treatments available in exceptional circumstances outside this age range.
+Bristol, North Somerset and South Gloucestershire CCGs proposed to introduce a policy to make fertility treatments available to women between the ages of 30 and 35 (from 30th birthday to 35th birthday).
+The CCGs would consider making treatments available in exceptional circumstances outside this age range.

 Bristol, North Somerset and South Gloucestershire Clinical Commissioning Groups currently fund fertility treatment for approximately 400 couples a year, who meet the current criteria for treatment, at a cost of almost £1.9 million per year.
 This is for women up to the age of 40, provided they meet the eligibility criteria.